-34 hours lecture/51 hours lab

-This course is designed to provide the

-student with advanced theory, diagnosis,

-and repair of various control modules,
+34 hours lecture/51 hours lab This course is designed to provide the student with advanced theory, diagnosis, and repair of various control modules, computer sensors, circuits and emission systems.

-computer sensors and circuits.
 Extensive use of various meters, lab scopes, and other shop equipment will be used.
 Vehicle on-board diagnosis systems will be emphasized.
-This course has been approved for online and hybrid delivery
+This course meets ASE Education Foundation standards and is a California Bureau of Automotive Repair (BAR) ASE alternative course to qualify the student to take the BAR level 2 smog check course.
+This course has been approved for hybrid and online delivery.